DarthWound/Argos-scripts/README.md

 # Argos-scripts
 Custom scripts to use with [Argos](https://extensions.gnome.org/extension/1176/argos/) GNOME Shell extension.

-Intended for openSUSE, but you can remove YaST entry and edit `upgrade.sh` file easily.
+Intended for openSUSE, but you can remove specific entries and edit `upgrade.sh` file easily.

 Requires "lsb_release" and "python3", you should be able to install these items from your distro' repositories.